yearninlearnin/configure-ad/README.md

 </p>

-<h1>On-prem Active Directory Deployed in the Cloud using Microsoft Azure *DOCUMENTATION UPDATED AND COMPLETED*</h1>
+<h1>On-prem Active Directory Deployed using Microsoft Azure *DOCUMENTATION UPDATED AND COMPLETED*</h1>
 This lab outlines the implementation of on premises Active Directory within Azure.<br />
 ---------------------------------------------------------------------------------------------